mleggett25/Election_Analysis/README.md

 county_votes = {}
 ```

-In the same script that was used to calcuate the total votes, I initialized a variable to get the county name from each row.
+In the same script that was used to calculate the total votes, I initialized a variable to get the county name from each row.

 ```
 with open(file_to_load) as election_data: